Published on 2021-04-22

 It really sounds like VDL has their hands in every part of the process.

-“We may not be the largest vehicle manufacturer, but one of the things we are known for is our pragmatic approach.
-We are entrepreneurial and we are fast in our decision making, execution and engineering.
-While our vehicles may not be perfect from the first day, together with our customers and partners, as well as an open mindset, we continuously improve our products.
-And this accelerates our learning curve to such a huge extent.
-Because when you develop a vehicle behind closed doors, and you make hundreds of different vehicles as prototypes, and you test it all by yourself, you still have not started real world learning.
-And real world learning, at the end of the day, really matters.”
+“We may not be the largest vehicle manufacturer, but we are known for our pragmatic approach,” says Menno Kleingeld.
+“We are entrepreneurial and fast in our decision making, execution, and engineering,” Kleingeld emphasizes.
+“Our vehicles may not be perfect from the first day.
+Together with our customers and partners, and with an open mindset, we continuously improve our products.”
+“This accelerates our learning curve significantly.
+Developing a vehicle behind closed doors, making hundreds of prototypes, and testing them ourselves doesn’t start real-world learning,” Kleingeld explains.
+“Real-world learning, at the end of the day, really matters,” concludes Menno Kleingeld.

 “So I would say, do we have our hands in everything?
 No, not yet.
 Technology development is a continuous process that doesn’t stop.
 For example, battery electric is now followed by hydrogen electric vehicles for the right use case.
 I think there’s still a lot to be done, but that comes back to our initial statement, and our vision of these disruptions happening at the same time.
 Being aware gives us an open mindset to use these disruptions at the same time.
 They’re no longer a threat to us, but an opportunity.”